SylphAI-Inc/AdalFlow/docs/source/use_cases/classification.rst

 Here is what you  will learn from this tutorial:

-1. Build a classification task pipeline with structured output
+1. How to build a classification task pipeline with structured output.

-2. Learn the ``mixed`` and ``sequential`` training when we explore both ``TextOptimizer`` and ``DemoOptimizer`` to optimize the classification task.
+2. The concepts of ``mixed`` and ``sequential`` training as we explore both ``TextOptimizer`` and ``DemoOptimizer`` to optimize the classification task.

-3. Handle the case where the val dataset is not a good indicator to the test accuracy.
+3. How to handle the situations where the val dataset is not a good indicator of test accuracy.